szymeqic-git/projekt_psl/README.md

 #### Programmable logic controllers (**PLC**)

 These devices, commonly referred to as **PLCs**, interface with sensors and actuators within industrial processes and establish connections with a central supervisory system.
 In the realm of factory automation, **PLCs** are typically equipped with high-speed links to the **SCADA** system.
-In remote scenarios, such as in the context of a large water treatment facility, ****PLC**s** can either directly link up with **SCADA** via:
+In remote scenarios, such as in the context of a large water treatment facility, **PLCs** can either directly link up with **SCADA** via:

 * wireless connections
 *  _(more frequently)_, employ an **RTU** to manage communication.